JMCanning78/MahjongSite/README.md

 point to your **_outgoing_** email server.
 You can usually find this in the settings of your email composition program.
-You'll need the host server name, the 'port' that the host listens on for mail requests, the email account that you use when accessing that server
+You'll need the host server name, the 'port' that the host listens on for mail requests, the email account that you use when accessing that server.

+    1. Set the EMAILSERVER parameter to the server or host name.
+       It can be a numeric address like 10.100.1.200, but must be inside of quote characters.
+    2. Set the EMAILPORT to the port the server listens to for requests.
+       This should not be inside of quotes.
+    3. Set the EMAILUSER to an account the server recognizes, and provide the password for that account in EMAILPASSWORD.
+    4. Set the EMAILFROM parameter to the alias that you want people to see in the email they receive from the web site.

 History